LizardByte/Sunshine/docs/source/about/guides/linux.rst

       crw------- 1 <user> <primary_group> 10, 223 Aug 29 17:31 /dev/uinput

 #.
-Connect to host from a moonlight client
+Connect to Sunshine host from a moonlight client

 *Now unplug your monitors and repeat steps 1 - 5*